Van Tax Guide: How Taxing a Van Works in 2024

 Do vans cost more to tax than cars?

-Considering van road tax is charged at a flat fee of £290 in 2022 and 2023, a van is only pricier to tax if a car’s CO2 emissions is under 150 g/km.
+Considering van road tax is charged at a flat fee of £290 in 2022 and 2024, a van is only pricier to tax if a car’s CO2 emissions are under 150 g/km.

 How do I pay for van tax?